Colorado's End-of-Life Options Act

 This article first clarifies some confusing language related to death with dignity laws and then sets out the basics of Colorado's law.

-"Death with dignity" is one of the most commonly accepted phrases describing the process by which a terminally ill person ingests prescribed medication to hasten death.
+"Death with dignity" and "medical aid in dying" are two of the most commonly accepted phrases describing the process by which a terminally ill person ingests prescribed medication to hasten death.

 Many people still think of this process as "assisted suicide" or "physician assisted suicide."
 However, proponents of death with dignity argue that the term "suicide" doesn't apply to terminally ill people who would prefer to live but, facing certain death within months, choose a gentler way of dying.
-In fact, Colorado's law states that terminating one's life under the law is not suicide—and it isn't homicide or elder abuse under the law.
+In fact, Colorado's End-of-Life Options Act states that terminating one's life under the law is not suicide—nor is it homicide or elder abuse under the law.
 (Colo.
-Rev. Stat. § 25-48-121 (2024).)
+Rev. Stat. § 25-48-121 (2025).)

 Increasingly, health organizations are turning away from the term "suicide" to describe a terminally ill patient's choice to reduce the suffering of an inevitable death.
 The phrase "aid in dying" is becoming a more accepted way to refer to this process.

-You might also see the phrase "right to die" used in place of "death with dignity."
+You might also see the phrase "right to die" used in place of "death with dignity" or "medical aid in dying."
 However, "right to die" is more accurately used in the context of directing one's own medical care—that is, refusing life-sustaining treatment such as a respirator or feeding tubes when permanently unconscious or close to death.
 You can provide your own health care directions by completing a Colorado living will and medical durable power of attorney.
 (See the end of this article for more information.)

 Which Patients Can Obtain Aid-In-Dying Medication?